 In summary, this study was the first to provide scientific evidence of differences between non-elimination and elimination games.
 The results provide preliminary evidence that non-elimination games offer more opportunity for MVPA compared to elimination games.
 This evidence may be beneficial to physical education leaders and other professionals directing child physical activity; such that non-elimination games meet the 2010 Healthy People goal of approximately 50% of the class time spent in MVPA (78) and highlights the importance of quality over quantity in structured physical activity of children.
-This study also introduces differences in enjoyment responses between non-elimination and elimination games.
-Although children increased in enjoyment from elimination games compared to non-elimination games, children reported high enjoyment scores for both structured games.
+This study also introduces differences in enjoyment responses between non-elimination games compared to non-elimination games, children reported high enjoyment scores for both structured games.
 Thus, it is important to promote non-elimination games to achieve greater physical activity participation but also important to monitor enjoyment responses to promote a healthy, but fun environment for children.